MrPythoneer/CellularAutomataMap/README.md

-# Cellular-Automata-Map
+# CellularAutomataMap
-Generates world maps using Cellular Automata Algorithm
+Generates world maps using the Cellular Automata Algorithm

 There's an availabilty to adjust smoothness of the picture, amount of the colored area, and manually set the random seed